Delve.ai

 Related articles

-What is a Customer Persona?
-Definition, uses, and examples
+What Is a Customer Persona?
+Definition, Uses, and Examples

 A customer persona is a semi-fictional archetype that depicts a particular segment of your audience.
 Learn how to create personas and use them to deliver better customer experiences.